22q11.2 Deletion Syndrome in Children

 How can I help prevent 22q11.2DS in my child?

 Most cases of 22q11.2DS occur randomly.
 So the disease can’t always be prevented.
 In about 1 in 10 cases of the syndrome, the deletion is inherited from one of the parents.
 Think about having genetic testing and counseling to find out if this disorder is inherited.
+Some of the screening tests during a pregnancy may be able to find this condition before a baby is born.
 If you have the 22q11.2 deletion, you have a 1 in 2 chance of passing it on to a child.
 This is true for every pregnancy you have.

 How can I help my child live with 22q11.2DS?